Gestalt & Perception in the Visual Arts

 What is Gestalt?

-The perception rules of design derived from Gestalt psychology, which was developed in Germany in 1912.
-Gestalt perception states the viewer can understand relationships between the different design elements using incomplete information.
+The perception rules of design were derived from Gestalt psychology, which was developed in Germany in 1912.
+Gestalt perception states that the viewer can understand relationships between different design elements using incomplete information.

 We unconsciously take incomplete parts and develop a whole (image) in our mind.